-What the Biggest Corporate Energy Buyers Want from Federal Clean Energy Policy
+What the Biggest Corporate Energy Buyers Want From Federal Clean Energy Policy

-The Biden-Harris administration and the Democratic majority in Congress have an important backer in their quest to achieve an ambitious climate agenda — corporate America and its increasing hunger for carbon-free energy.
+The Biden-Harris administration and the Democratic majority in Congress have an important backer in their quest to achieve an ambitious climate agenda: corporate America and its increasing hunger for carbon-free energy.

-On Monday, a notable subset of the largest U.S. corporations signed on to a statement from the Renewable Energy Buyers Association (REBA), laying out their top federal policy priorities to help them meet their own aggressive decarbonization goals.
+On Monday, a notable subset of the largest U.S. corporations signed on to a statement from the Renewable Energy Buyers Association (REBA), laying out the top federal policy priorities that will help them meet their own aggressive decarbonization goals.

-Among the 36 signatories are tech giants like Amazon, Facebook, Google and Microsoft, manufacturing heavyweights including Cargill, Clorox and General Motors, and global retail and consumer brands like Disney, Johnson & Johnson, McDonalds, Target and Walmart.
+Among the 36 signatories are tech giants Amazon, Facebook, Google and Microsoft, manufacturing heavyweights including Cargill, Clorox and General Motors, and global retail and consumer brands like Disney, Johnson & Johnson, McDonald's, Target and Walmart.

 Many of these companies have already pledged to zero out their carbon footprints in the next decade or two, whether internally or across their supply chains.
 They’ve also been procuring and bankrolling clean energy at gigawatt scale, becoming a primary driver of U.S. renewable energy growth.

-But hitting the decarbonization targets needed to forestall the worst impacts of climate change will take even faster and deeper cuts in power sector carbon emissions.
+But hitting the decarbonization targets needed to forestall the worst impacts of climate change will require even faster and deeper cuts in power-sector carbon emissions.
 President Joe Biden has laid out a long list of efforts on this front, including a raft of executive actions and a promised $2 trillion energy and climate plan aimed at cutting U.S. electricity sector emissions to zero by 2035.

-Among those proposals, “our members have ideas about what policy and regulatory changes should be made to leverage their buying power to get there as quickly as possible,” REBA CEO Miranda Ballentine said in an interview.
+“Our members have ideas about what policy and regulatory changes should be made to leverage their buying power to get there as quickly as possible,” REBA CEO Miranda Ballentine said in an interview.

 Expanding and enhancing wholesale energy markets

-The first priority is to improve the workings of the country’s wholesale energy market, and expand similar markets to the rest of country, she said.
+The first priority is to improve the workings of the country’s wholesale energy market and expand similar markets to the rest of the country, she said.

 Regional transmission organizations (RTOs) and independent system operators (ISOs) have improved the efficiency and lowered the cost of generating and transmitting electricity to the roughly two-thirds of the U.S. population they serve.

-But under the Trump administration, the Republican majority at the Federal Energy Regulatory Commission (FERC) has made decisions expected to weaken the competitiveness of state-subsidized wind, solar and nuclear power in the capacity markets of mid-Atlantic-to-Illinois grid operator PJM, New York grid operator NYISO and ISO New England.
+But under the Trump administration, the Republican majority at the Federal Energy Regulatory Commission (FERC) made decisions that are expected to weaken the competitiveness of state-subsidized wind, solar and nuclear power in the capacity markets of mid-Atlantic-to-Illinois grid operator PJM, New York grid operator NYISO and ISO New England.

 “We agree that’s got to be fixed before you can talk about expanding markets,” REBA Policy Director Bryn Baker said.
-It’s likely that a FERC now led by Democrat Richard Glick will focus on that “right out of the gate.”
+It’s likely that FERC, now led by Democrat Richard Glick, will focus on that “right out of the gate.”

-FERC can also take steps to modify the thicket of regulations that govern transmission development in and between ISOs and RTOs, to unblock bottlenecks that have constrained new transmission buildout and imposed high costs on clean energy interconnection, she said.
+FERC can also take steps to modify the thicket of regulations that govern transmission development in and between ISOs and RTOs to unblock bottlenecks that have constrained new transmission build-out and imposed high costs on clean energy interconnection, she said.

 Beyond that, “there’s certainly a view that FERC has the authority today to do a lot to reform and expand organized markets” in the U.S. West and Southeast where they don’t exist today, she said.